 Turbine flow meters measure clean, dry gases and liquids such as hydrocarbons, chemicals, gases and vapors, fuels and other liquid types with lower viscosity and for applications requiring high accuracies of 0.5% or better to ensure precise flow measurement measurements.

-ALTM turbine flow meters have been used successfully in various applications that require Turbine flow technologies.
+SmartMeasurementTM ALTM turbine flow meters have been used successfully in a wide variety of applications and industries that require Turbine flow measurement technologies.

 Water & Energy flowmeters from SmartMeasurement have been successfully installed in a wide variety of industries and applications including:

-When it comes to simple mechanical flow meters, turbine meters offer the best accuracy having excellent turn-down ratios.
-With its simple design, it offers a low-cost solution to many flow solutions in clean liquid and gas applications.
-No other mechanical type flow meter can match its advantages.
-Turbine meters are also successful in very high-pressure and temperature applications where most flowmeters are limited.
+When it comes to simple mechanical flow meters, turbine meters offer the best accuracy as well as excellent turn-down ratios.
+With it’s simple design, the turbine flowmeter offers a low-cost solution for many clean liquid and gas applications.
+No other mechanical-type flow meter can match its advantages.
+Turbine meters are also successful in very high-pressure and hight temperature applications where other flowmeters would be limited.

-SmartMeasurementTM ALTM Turbine Flowmeters are available in a wide range of materials enabling it to be used in many corrosive applications.
-Moreover, with its low mass rotors, it offers excellent response time as well as the ability to work effectively in pulsating flow applications.
+SmartMeasurementTM‘s ALTM Turbine Flowmeters are available in a wide range of materials enabling it to be used in many corrosive applications.
+Moreover, with it’s low mass rotors, it offers excellent response time as well as the ability to work effectively in pulsating flow applications.

 A typical turbine meter calibration curve illustrates the relationship between fluid flow and the K-factor (pulses/gallon).
-Turbine meters can be highly accurate; between 0.5-1% with some as high as 0.1% of reading (actual flow) and linearity of ±0.25% over a 10:1 flow range or ±0.15% linearity over a 6:1 range.
+Turbine meters can be highly accurate; between ±0.5-1% with some as high as ±0.1% of reading (actual flow) and linearity of ±0.25% over a 10:1 range or ±0.15% linearity over a 6:1 range.
 The repeatability is typically from ±0.2% to ±0.02% over the linear range.

 SmartMeasurement’ s ALTM turbine flow meters come in sizes ranging from ½” to 12” (15-300 mm) and feature a wide turn-down ratio with minimum uncertainty and a very repeatable output.
 The ALTM is excellent for precise measurement of instantaneous flows of low-viscosity fluids such as tap and demineralized water, fuels, liquefied gases, light fuel oils, solvents, and pharmaceutical fluids.